 Another point of interest revealed in the Forrester study is that many CRE and FM decision-makers are eager to address employee experience with technology.
 Most reported that they expect to invest in these solutions as soon as the last quarter of 2021.

 Forty-three percent of respondents expect to invest in occupancy sensors.
 This technology makes it possible to measure space utilization in real time and reliably ensure employees are social distancing.
 The same sensors are also used to measure if amenities are being underutilized, helping CRE and FM experts to manage the workplace more efficiently.

 Forty-one percent of those surveyed plan to invest in space planning and management tools.
 Space planning software is used to digitally design and test changes to the workplace to see if they better align with today’s expectations for employee experience.
 These tools are also ideal for decision-makers tasked with adopting and developing a hybrid workplace model.

 Thirty-three percent plan to invest in employee experience apps by Q4.
 In addition to creating a safe and productive workplace, CRE and FM teams are adopting this tech to streamline time-consuming processes like room-booking and employee communication.
 Setting up a booking and reservation system that automatically communicates updated social distancing policies to employees is just one way that this solution can be used to help companies return to the office while achieving their workplace experience goals.

 The workplace of the future is almost here

-Find out more about the future of the hybrid workplace by joining us for our upcoming webinar that spotlights experts in CRE and FM.
+Find out more about the future of the hybrid workplace by watching our on-demand webinar where FM and CRE experts discuss the topic, “How technology is empowering the return to office”.

 Be sure to review the full Forrester white paper for additional insights into the urgency with which CRE and FM decision-makers are investing in the right tools needed to successfully guide employees back to the office.